as a separator for each node, and , as a separator for node label and each neighbor of the node.

 We use

-as a separator for node label and each neighbor of the node.
+# as a separator for each node, and , as a separator for node label and each neighbor of the node.

-As an example, consider the serialized graph {0,1,2#1,2#2,2}
+As an example, consider the serialized graph {0,1,2#1,2#2,2}.

 The graph has a total of three nodes, and therefore contains three parts as separated by